 Aligning with LEED to Provide Buyers a Simple Choice

 Green Seal regularly evaluates our standards for accuracy and relevance to ensure they correctly define sustainability leadership in an evolving marketplace.
-The changes we are proposing are intended to strengthen this standard and ensure it aligns with the most recent version of the LEED green building standard (LEED v4.1), a key market driver.
+The updated standard protects indoor air quality; ensures certified products are safer for people and the planet; and aligns with the most recent version of the LEED green building standard (LEED v4.1), a key market driver.

 - Strengthening VOC Content Limits.
 All products must comply with the VOC limits defined by the California Air Resources Board (CARB).
 CARB VOC limits reduce the potential for the formation of photochemical ozone and smog, which can cause serious respiratory issues.

 - Aligning two chemical restrictions with LEED language.
-Adding a clarification that perchloroethylene and methylene chloride -- which Green Seal prohibited in certified products decades ahead of government regulation – are not allowed to be intentionally added to product formulas at any level.
+A clarification that perchloroethylene and methylene chloride — which Green Seal prohibited in certified products decades ahead of government regulation — are not allowed to be intentionally added to product formulas at any level.

-With these updates, Green Seal certified products will meet both the chemical content and VOC emissions testing requirements of LEED v4.1, making it easy for green building project managers to identify products that check all the boxes.
+Products certified to Green Seal's revised standard meet both the chemical content and VOC emissions testing requirements of LEED v4.1, making it easy for green building project managers to identify products that check all the boxes.